 A 3-pod 3D camera (3dMD Trio system) was used to take a 3D photograph of the teeth in occlusion with lip retractors in place.
-Digital photos were saved and are currently being analysed.
-Additional data could be included in future data releases.
-To find out about accessing the photos for research purposes, please refer to checkpoint-lsac.mcri.edu.au or contact Prof Melissa Wake.

-Flag variables in the dataset alert users to availability of 3D oral and facial photos (fcph3dav and faph3dav) for each participant.
+Digital photos were saved.
+Flag variables in the dataset alert users to availability of 3D oral and facial photos (fcavail3d and faavail3d) for each participant.